 Nearby Gothic Ghost Town is also worth checking out.
 Originally a silver mining town it now has a second life as a facility for the Rocky Mountain Biological Laboratory.

 Where to Stay in Crested Butte: There are a number of developed campgrounds, as well as lots of dispersed free camping on National Forest land around Crested Butte.
 Another great low-budget option is the Crested Butte Hostel which has dorms, twin, and double rooms.

+For vacation rentals, stay at The Alley House or this private guesthouse on Elk, both are in downtown Crested Butte.
 For hotels, stay at the cozy European-style Cristiana Guesthaus, or the Nordic Inn which has a hot tub and is by Crested Butte Ski Resort.

 Silverton feels like a real Wild West frontier town with unpaved streets and a ton of historic buildings – with a lot that have been only minimally restored.
 It definitely doesn’t have the polished look of Telluride or Crested Butte, but that’s what I love about it.

-You can feel the history in Silverton just walking the streets, but if you want to find out more about this historic mining town, make sure to visit the San Juan County Historical Museum.
+You can feel the history in Silverton just by walking the streets, but if you want to find out more about this historic mining town, make sure to visit the San Juan County Historical Museum.